materight/evolutionary-image-vectorization/README.md

 ### Genetic Algorithm
 A set of colored and transparent polygons are evolved using a genetic algorithm to reproduce the target image as close as possible.
-Different improvements are implemented to increase converge speed and final quality of the results.
+Different improvements are implemented to increase converge speed and final result quality.

 <div align="center">
     <img src="samples/dog.jpg" height="160"/>